 Doesn't this sound reasonable?
 But now, in this article, I will overthrow your idea – recovering files from dead MacBook could be an easy job with the help of MiniTool Software.

-Its Bootable Edition (included in Commercial, Enterprise and Technician editions) has helped lots of users recover data from a dead MacBook pro successfully.
+You can use it to create a bootable disk to recover data from a dead MacBook pro successfully.
 In the next section, I'll show you how to recover data from dead MacBook Air by using both Mac Data Recovery & the special tool provided by Apple.
 Please don't worry; the operations for a dead hard drive recovery won't be complex even for users who have no hard disk recovery experience.

 Now, let's learn how to recover data from Mac hard drive to PC or another place.